 The major areas that fall under human resources are:

-Compensation and benefits covers all staff remuneration issues, from salary negotiation to processing payroll.
+Payroll, compensation and benefits: staff remuneration issues, from salary negotiation to payroll processing.

-Training and personal development covers any practices designed to make employees more effective and valuable.
+Training and personal development: workshops, team building, conferences, training, courses and online lessons to make employees more effective and valuable.

-Discipline and terminations covers all corrective and punitive measures for employee misbehaviour and the process for ending their employment.
+Discipline and terminations: strategies, policies, corrective and punitive measures for employee misbehaviour and dismissals.

-Recruit the best talent by offering them real value: if HR is done correctly, employees get a gainful, enjoyable workplace, which makes it more likely you will attract and keep the right people.
+Recruiting with value: if recruitment and benefits are done correctly, employees get a valuable and enjoyable workplace, which makes it more likely you will attract and keep the right people.

-Measure individual performance: a business cannot succeed unless its employees are performing well.
-Part of HR's role in business is to assess and improve the feedback of the individual staff, by monitoring their performance and providing feedback and review.
+Instil good performance management: a business cannot succeed unless its employees are performing well.
+Part of HR's role in business is to assess and improve the staff by monitoring their performance and providing feedback and review.

-Motivation and deterrence: measures are typically put in place to incentivise effort and productivity, and disincentivise unproductive or disruptive behaviours.
+Motivation and deterrence: measures are typically put in place to incentivise results and productivity, and disincentivise unproductive or disruptive behaviours.